roborisen/gcube/README.md

 gcube.waitAllGcubesConnect(3)
 ```
 <a href="https://makecode.microbit.org/S52088-96748-89161-23790">This example</a> shows <br/>
-1. wait for the first Gcube (Gcube 0) is connected to Micro:bit <br/>
+1. wait until the first Gcube (Gcube 0) is connected to Micro:bit <br/>
-2. wait for the other two Gcubes (Gcube 1, Gcube 2) are connected to Gcube 0<br/>
+2. wait until the other two Gcubes (Gcube 1, Gcube 2) are connected to Gcube 0<br/>
 3. then three Gcubes will be connected to Micro:bit<br/>
 <br/>